 Key Opinion Customers speak to their community in a more personal way and make brand or product recommendations to help people they know personally.
 KOCs have more control over content creation, as brands are required to maintain co-creative marketing with them.
 They are often much more selective with the products they want to recommend.
 Having some brand awareness helps get the best deals with bigger KOLs and will help you increase sales later on.

-The importance of the offline experiences in Chinese marketing
+The importance of offline experiences in Chinese marketing

-The changing mindset and aspirations of Chinese consumers have opened up barriers in the luxury industry.
-Chinese customers have higher demand, increasing disposable income and therefore changing needs.
+The changing mindset and aspirations of Chinese consumers have opened up barriers in the world’s largest luxury market.
+Chinese customers have higher demand, increasing disposable income and therefore changing needs which brands will need to adapt to.
 Customers are looking for an experience, a moment of life.

-With the development of e-Commerce, half of the Chinese luxury consumers now hope to live a digital experience directly at the point of sale.
-More than 50% of Millennials are even ready to share their personal data to obtain ultra-personalized services from offline stores.
+With the development of e-Commerce, half of the Chinese luxury consumers now hope to live a digital experience directly at the point of sales in China.
+More than 50% of Millennials are ready to share their personal data to obtain ultra-personalized services from offline stores.
 They would like to live concrete experiences, for example:

 - Virtual or augmented reality